 3. Doing tasks that you don’t feel like you should be doing

 Do you have a task someone else on your team should be doing or you don’t agree with, and it’s stressing you out?
-Than you need to say no – and that can be retroactive, Croft said.
+Then you need to say no – and that can even be retroactive, Croft said.

 “If you're bounced into agreeing to do something, and then afterwards, you regret saying yes, you can always go back and say that you've checked your diary or you've thought about it, and unfortunately, you don't have time, or you're not happy about doing it after all,” he said in his course.

 Multitasking has been proven to be both ineffective and stressful and yet many of us still do it.
 The best way to stop doing this is just to make a list of everything that needs to get done and then to do each task one-by-one, Croft said.